 The 52nd District

-I am honored to serve San Diego, Coronado, Poway and the most beautiful district in Congress.
-Get to know all the vibrant communities I am honored to represent by reading below.
+I serve the most beautiful district - San Diego, Coronado, Poway - in Congress.
+Get to know all the vibrant communities I am honored to represent:

 Downtown San Diego - A vibrant live, work and play neighborhood in the center of San Diego.
 Petco Park, Navy HQ, the Convention Center, and the historic Gaslamp Quarter, are all walking distance to the bay front.
 Downtown is a main attraction for residents and tourists alike.